wg-osr/walkerga.github.io/lore.md

 It is Verhu who prophesized the seven miseries and the inevitable end of the world.
 It is his words which were transcribed and then formed into the Nechrubel Calender
 </details>

+Arch-Priestess Josilfa Migol reins as the current head of **The One True Faith**. <br>
+The Creton Order is responsible for the Cathedral of the Two-Headed Basilisks and carrying out that which is decreed by the Arch-Priestess.

 # TEST